avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART_DEMO.md

 ## Introduction

-This document demonstrates the steps of setting up the Infineon [XENSIV development kit](https://www.infineon.com/cms/en/product/evaluation-boards/kit_csk_pasco2/) for connecting to Avnet's IoTConnect Platform.
+This document demonstrates the steps of setting up the Infineon [XENSIV&trade;  development kit](https://www.infineon.com/cms/en/product/evaluation-boards/kit_csk_pasco2/) for connecting to Avnet's IoTConnect Platform.

 The built-in Optiga secure element provides a quick and secure way to set up the device with IoTConnect.

-The dev kit uses the click board that has both PAS CO2 and pressure&temperature sensors.
+The dev kit uses the click board that has both PAS CO2 and pressure & temperature sensors.
 There are more click boards with different sesnors are supported by the dev kit.

 ## Hardware Setup